Matt Maiellaro: Voice work

 Maiellaro provides the voice of Err the Mooninite, the Cybernetic Ghost of Christmas Past from the Future, and other various roles on Aqua Teen Hunger Force, as well as various characters for the other Adult Swim shows he's involved with.
 When voice acting on Aqua Teen Hunger Force, he is sometimes credited as "The Amazing Voice of Matt Maiellaro".
 Maiellaro also provided the voice for Mouse Fitzgerald, the main protagonist in his series 12 oz.
 Mouse.
 Most of the time, his voice is modified through Autotune.

-In 2006, Maiellaro had a cameo as a cricket in the English dub of the anime Ergo Proxy.

 In 2007, after the release of the Aqua Teen Hunger Force Colon Movie Film for Theaters, there was a fiasco between his company, the FBI and Boston Mayor Thomas Menino regarding the Boston Mooninite which caused panic in Boston due to their LED placard designs which made Boston Police Department believe that they were bombs.
 An Aqua Teen Hunger Force episode entitled "Boston" was produced to serve as the creator's response to the incident, but Turner Broadcasting and Cartoon Network executives canceled it to avoid further trouble.
 The episode was later leaked online in January 2015.

 In 2011, Maiellaro was making Aqua Unit Patrol Squad 1 which was running into its 12th season, with season 13 being announced by him that year.
 The same year, he also announced that he is working on the Mad Libs movie with Appian Way Productions, but it was cancelled.

+On January 18, 2026, Maiellaro revealed on social media that he was reprising the role of his Aqua Teen character Err in an upcoming, as-of-yet unrevealed Robot Chicken special.